nubenetes/awesome-kubernetes/docs/jenkins.md

 * [Text Finder 🌟](https://plugins.jenkins.io/text-finder/) This plugin lets you search for some text using regular expressions in a set of files or the console log.
 Based on the outcome, you can downgrade the build result to UNSTABLE, FAILURE, NOT_BUILT, or ABORTED.
 * [Pull Request Monitoring 🌟](https://github.com/jenkinsci/pull-request-monitoring-plugin) Jenkins plugin to monitor pull requests with customizable dashboard.
 You can also provide a view for your plugin that other developers can use in their dashboard.
 * [pipeline-graph-view-plugin 🌟](https://github.com/jenkinsci/pipeline-graph-view-plugin) This plugin provides new Action and View to view a WorkflowRun via the "Pipeline Graph" visualization that was popularized in the Blue Ocean plugin.
+* [URL Filter Plugin](https://github.com/jenkinsci/url-filter-plugin) This plugin enables filtering servlet/http/url requests in Jenkins and blocking the ones which are matched with the given Regex Pattern.

 ### Plugin Development.
 Jenkins Plugin Parent POM 4.0
 - [Plugin Development](https://www.jenkins.io/doc/developer/plugin-development/)